DR 0004 Information

 CDOR collects personally identifiable information (PII) and other information only as necessary to administer our programs.
 The information provided to CDOR will be used only for that purpose.
 For more information on how we safeguard PII visit our Taxpayer Security Safeguards page.

 Frequently Asked Questions

-Individuals change their withholding for both federal and state on federal form W-4, and you can change your withholding only for Colorado on Colorado form DR 0004.
+You can change your withholding for both federal and state on federal form W-4, and you can change your withholding only for Colorado on Colorado form DR 0004.
 You may obtain both of these forms from your employer.

 You must file a Colorado income tax return if you wish to receive a refund on wage withholding reported on your W-2 form regardless of whether you are a part-year resident, full-year resident or nonresident.
 If Colorado income tax withholding should not occur through your pay because you do not live or work in Colorado, contact your employer to request the correction for the future.

 No, because pay stubs do not usually have the employer's FEIN on them.
 The FEIN is required when taxpayers file their income tax, whether electronically or on paper.
 The Colorado Department of Revenue verifies the FEINs to ensure the employer has paid the taxpayer's withholding tax.
 When there is no FEIN with the income tax filing or the FEIN is incorrect, the taxpayer will be required to communicate with the department to verify withholding, which will delay tax return processing.